Ofenhed/WebauthnAccounting/README.md

 The database should be set up in such a way that a self signed (where `SIGNATURE.SIGN_KEY_ID` equals `KEY_ID`) row cannot be added by the database user, so that it can only be setup during first installation.

 ### Signed actions
-All actions in the database should be verifiable to a user.
+All security critical actions in the database must be verifiable to a user.
 For this reason, Webauthn data must be immutable and bound to a user.
 Removal of Webauthn data must be performed as a flag on the row, and not by actually removing it.
+If this is not fulfilled, then the data can only be traced to a specific `key-id`, but that's not very useful if it cannot be traced to an actual user.

 #### Adding a row to the database
 In this case, we have a logged in user who wants to add a row in a table.
 The user gets the following form (with labels and layout skipped for simplicity):